Tvoncher/blackjack/README.md

 ## https://evo-blackjack.surge.sh/

-Copy of my course project with some fine tuning
+Copy of my course project with some fine tuning.
+Added: background music

 Welcome to my version of first person blackjack!